-On March 2, 2020 the Company entered into a Loan and Security Agreement with Solar Capital Ltd as collateral agent and other lenders as defined in the agreement (such agreement, as amended, the "SLR Facility").
+On March 2, 2020 the Company entered into a Loan and Security Agreement with Solar Investment Corp. (formerly known as Solar Capital Ltd) ("SLR") as collateral agent and other lenders as defined in the agreement (such agreement, as amended, the "SLR Facility").